 Every IT delivery model, framework, mindset, organization etc. has its own development approach, workflow, phases, roles, work products and/or activities.
 On top of that one could try to impose a QA and testing model on all these different approaches.
 But that does not seem to be the best way to proceed.

-Therefore, we defined a set of generic QA & testing activities – the so-called "topics" –, which are applicable – in one way or the other – to all these different development approaches.
+Therefore, we defined a set of generic QA & testing activities – the so-called "topics" –, which are applicable – in one way or the other – to all these different IT delivery models.
 Using these topics, the quality of an IT system can be assessed based on indicators which is mainly done by testing.
 This will ultimately result in information which stakeholders use to establish their confidence level whether the pursued business value will be achievable.

 Two groups of QA & testing topics